islam-elkadi/ad-hoc-semantic-based-text-analysis/readme.md

 # Offered functionality

-The core capabilities of this project where developed using the wonderful [Gensim] library.
-The API endpoints developed using Gensim provide the following functionalities:
+The API endpoints developed offer the following functionalities:

 * Text summarization
 * Semantic search & retrieval of sentances based on queried